24 Sep How To Make Your Positive Self Affirmation Work For You!

 As the saying goes, what didn’t kill me made me stronger!
 My passion to help people align their belief system with what they confess with their mouths was born out of my own experiences trying to rid myself of cognitive dissonance and live a more aligned life.

-I’ve dedicated my life to helping people identify their self-sabotaging behavior, learn how to reframe their thoughts, and become Kingdom leaders.
+I’ve dedicated my life to helping people identify their self-sabotaging behaviour, learn how to reframe their thoughts, and become Kingdom leaders.
 Through coaching, I provide tools and techniques to help reframe erred thinking into truthful thinking.

 I use the IRP (Identify, Reframe & Practice) framework during coaching sessions, which I believe produces effective and true results.
 My testimony is a proven result that the IRP method works.
 As aforementioned, when I used to have significant emotional, mental, and spiritual issues, going through the IRP method allowed me to become healed and start enjoying peace and joy while helping others do so.